runcycles/cycles-protocol/README.md

-# Cycles Protocol
+# Cycles Protocol — Deterministic Risk & Budget Governance for Autonomous Agents

-**Deterministic budget governance for autonomous agent runtimes.**
+**An open protocol for concurrency-safe spend control in autonomous agent runtimes.**

 Cycles is an open protocol that ensures agents cannot authorize more spend than policy allows — even when dozens of them run concurrently.